 - Classical and Broadway Voice Dr. Kevin Blickfeldt firstname.lastname@example.org Thurs 3:00-3:50

 After the Audition

-Students will be notified of audition results in the evening of the day of auditions.
-Accepted students must register by adding the class online with an add sticker provided after the audition.
+Students will be notified of audition results via email by Wednesday August 19, 2020.
+Accepted students must register by adding the class online by the end of the pre-registration period (Friday before instruction begins).
+Students who miss this window of opportunity to register must obtain an add sticker from the instructor on the first day of instruction.
 It will be necessary to enroll in an El Camino College performance ensemble prior to adding the Applied Music course.